nimblestart/mattwaler-tea/src/blog/my-site-redesign.md

 ## Why Redesign?

-As a web developer, your own site is a reflection of you and skillset.
+As a web developer, your personal site is a reflection of yourself and your skill set.
 I was proud of my previous iteration, but I knew it could be better.
 I found it was lacking in a few key areas:

 - Was only one page
 - Very text heavy